Personal Loans

 Before committing to an installment loan, it is essential to understand both the advantages and disadvantages.

-• Potential to Improve Credit Score: Installment loan payments are typically reported to major credit bureaus.
+• Potential to improve credit score: Installment loan payments are typically reported to major credit bureaus.
 A consistent history of on-time payments can boost your credit score.
 However, verify whether the lender reports a positive payment history, as some may only report missed payments, which can negatively impact your score.
-Similarly, some lenders may not report positive or negative information to credit bureaus, which can provide privacy and prevent potential negative impacts on credit scores from minor missed payments.
+Similarly, some lenders may not report positive or negative information to credit bureaus, which can protect privacy and prevent minor missed payments from negatively affecting credit scores.

-• Access to Large Sums of Money: Installment loans provide access to significant lump sums.
-For instance, qualified borrowers at BHG Financial can obtain up to $200,0001,, offering substantial funding for various needs.
+• Access to large sums of money: Installment loans provide access to significant lump sums.
+For instance, qualified borrowers at BHG Financial can obtain up to $250,000,1 offering substantial funding for various needs.

 Do installment loans hurt your credit?

-Installment loans will not typically hurt your credit as long as you repay the balance due plus interest and fees on time and in full.
-Failure to make timely payments could have negative implications for your credit score.
+Installment loans typically won't hurt your credit as long as you repay the balance due, including interest and fees, on time and in full.
+Failure to make timely payments could negatively affect your credit score.

 What is the difference between an installment loan and a regular loan?

-An installment loan is a type of closed-end credit in which you receive a lump sum balance and then pay back the balance over a set term.
+An installment loan is a type of closed-end credit in which you receive a lump- sum balance and then pay it back over a set term.
 Other debt may be revolving, meaning you can borrow up to a certain credit limit and pay back the balance due on what you’ve spent.

 What credit score is needed for an installment loan?

 The credit score you’ll need to qualify for an installment loan varies by lender.
+At BHG, the minimum credit score is 640.
 Higher credit scores that fall into the good, very good, or exceptional range tend to qualify you for the most favorable interest rates on installment loans.

 No application fees, commitment, or impact on personal credit to estimate your payment.